opencontrol/example-pipelines/output/SI-4.md

 ## SI-4 a
 - All Cloud Foundry EC2 instances will be monitored for attacks and unauthorized connections through Alienvault USM
 - AlienVault USM collects and aggregates various audit logs and alerts based on abnormal activity or attacks.

-## SI-4 b
-- All Cloud Foundry EC2 instances will be monitored for attacks and unauthorized connections through Alienvault USM

-## SI-4 a
-- All Cloud Foundry EC2 instances will be monitored for attacks and unauthorized connections through Alienvault USM